kfirbreger/Kfir-Breger-Blog/src/self-massage-for-cyclists.md

 Title:Self-Massage for Cyclists
 Date: 2011-08-08 09:11:20
-Tags: mountain bike, sport, sport, tips, training
+Tags: mountain bike, sport, tips, training

 Over at Bicycling magazine there is a piece about [self massaging](http://www.bicycling.com/training-nutrition/injury-prevention/self-massage-cyclists) for both pre and post riding.
 A few years ago, when I was